tshepang/blog-movies/content/movies/Battleship (2012).rst

    amazing; it's not at the level of a Davey Jones or a Kong though

 The movie isn't as big and loud as the *Transformers* movie series, but the concept is a lot less silly, and the story a lot less annoying.
-The dreamy concept of military of various countries actually working together in a very close fashion in peacetime.

 The most surprising thing about the movie is the appearance of the leg-less guy, some ugly big guy who gives a wonderful performance, the